 3/31 in Yankee History

 2006: The ball that Babe Ruth hit for his last home run at Yankee Stadium is sold for $86,250 at auction.
-The ball was hit off fellow Hall of Famer Walter Johnson in a war effort fund-raising exhibition game on August 23, 1942.
+The ball was hit in an war effort fund-raising exhibition game off Walter Johnson on August 23, 1942.

 bombs from Tony Clark and local hero Hideki Matsui followed by the first of two Jorge Posada solo homers, stake Kevin Brown to a 6-1 lead.

 2003: In the first of two consecutive Opening Day games played outside the United States, Roger Clemens rides a two-run Robin Ventura blast and an Alfonso Soriano grand slam to an 8-4 Yankee win in Toronto.
 The victory will come at a price, though, as Derek Jeter suffers a badly damaged shoulder in a collision with the knee pads of Blue Jays catcher Ken Huckaby at third. base.
 El Capitan will spend six weeks on the bench.

 1992: Ken Silvestri, switch-hitting Yankee backup catcher of the ’40s, dies at the age of 75.